DataBiosphere/tanagra/docs/INDEXING.md

 computer, you can re-run the same command again.
 You need to check that there are no in-progress Dataflow jobs in the project before kicking it off again, because the jobs check for the existence of the output BQ table to tell if they need to run.

-TODO: Cache the Dataflow job id somewhere so we can do a more accurate check for jobs that are still running before kicking them off again.

 #### Jobs for One Entity/Group
 You can also kickoff the indexing jobs for a single entity or entity group.
 This is helpful for testing and debugging.